 are those which commanded the separation of Jews from Gentiles.

 NOTE: To “abolish” any commandment given by God, is to “change” the law.
-We discuss this “change of the law” in our study “A Change of the Law.”
+We discuss this “change” in our study “A Change of the Law.”

 THE LETTER TO THE PHILIPPIANS